Castlebar: Rugby

 Castlebar RFC, a rugby union club and one of the original founding members of the Connacht branch of the IRFU in 1885, reformed 1928 and again revived in the 1970s.
 Its grounds are located at Cloondeash on the outskirts of the town, with two pitches and a club house.
 The club, which plays in a navy and light blue strip, participates in provincial (Connacht Junior League Div.1B) and national league competitions.
 Castlebar won the Cawley Cup in 2009 and reached the final in 2017.
 The ladies team, which was formed in 2012, won the Connacht Development League Final in November 2013.

 Other sports

 There is an 18-hole golf club in the town, as well as athletics, basketball, racquetball, tennis and other clubs.
 The council provides an indoor heated swimming pool and there are numerous gyms.

-There are also several martial arts clubs teaching a variety of disciplines including Karate, Kickboxing, Savate, Krav Maga, Haedong Kumdo, Ninjitsu and Tai Chi.
-Castlebar played host to the WOMAA World Martial Games in both 2007 and 2008 which saw hundreds of competitors from all over the world competing over the three-day event.

-Annalistic references

-The Annals of the Four Masters contain a few references to the Castlebar area, then known as Claenglais: